auth0/docs/articles/connections/index.md

 <% var enterpriseConnections = cache.find('articles/connections/enterprise', {sort: 'index'}); %>
 <%= include('./_connections', { connections: enterpriseConnections }) %>

-## Legal identities
+## Legal Identities

-Through our partner Criipto we offer a growing range of government and bank identities tied to legal persons.
+Through our partner Criipto, we offer a growing range of government and bank identities tied to legal persons.
 <% var criiptoConnections = cache.find('articles/connections/criipto', {sort: 'index'}); %>
 <%= include('./_connections', { connections: criiptoConnections }) %>

-If the one you need isn't found here we suggest getting in touch with [Criipto](https://criipto.com).
+If the one you need isn't found here, we suggest getting in touch with [Criipto](https://criipto.com).

 ## Database and Custom Connections

-If you want to create your own user store, instead of using external identity providers like Google or Facebook, you can use a Database Connection.
+If you want to create your own user store, instead of using external Identity Providers like Google or Facebook, you can use a Database Connection.
 This way you can authenticate users with an email or username and a password.
-The credentials can be securely stored either in the Auth0 user store, or in your own database.
+The credentials can be securely stored either in the Auth0 user store or in your own database.

 You can create any number of custom fields and store this information as part of the `user_metadata`.
-You can easily import users from a legacy user store, enable or disable sign ups, configure your password policy or enable Multifactor Authentication.
+You can easily import users from a legacy user store, enable or disable sign-ups, configure your password policy, or enable Multifactor Authentication.

-For more details refer to the [Database Connections](/connections/database) documentation.
+For more details, refer to the [Database Connections](/connections/database) documentation.

 ## Passwordless